mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

 }
 ```

 We can see that it starts with an optional opening parenthesis, after that we have the lambda (`λ`) symbol, followed by the parameter declaration and its type.
-After that, we have arrow (`→`) and the abstraction's body, which is an application.
+After that, we have arrow (`→`) and the abstraction's body, which we try to match with the `Application` rule from above.

-For instance, after parsing the AST (Abstract Syntax Tree) of the program: `(λ a: Bool → succ 0) iszero 0`, will look like:
+For instance, the AST (Abstract Syntax Tree) of the program: `(λ a: Bool → succ 0) iszero 0`, after parsing, will look like:

 ![AST](/images/typed-lambda/ast.png)